KamhanK/FEWD-TDP-2-Mobile-first-Responsive-Layout/README.md

 Add an additional section to the page, such as a skills section.
 Don’t forget to create a working link to your new section in the navigation menu.

-Add at least TWO additional items to to further style and enhance the portfolio:
+Add at least TWO additional items to further style and enhance the portfolio:

 - A new background color for the navigation and/or main sections of the site.
 - Change the color of at least one piece of text.